 If walking through dense jungle, clambering over rocks and ducking under lush green canopies is your idea of fun, then hunting for Bali’s hidden waterfalls needs to be on your Bali bucket list.
-And luckily for us adventurous souls, Bali is home to more than 14 of these hidden treasures, many of which are off the beaten track and unbeknownst to the tourist crowds (picture-perfect Instagram feeds here we come!).
+Luckily for us adventurous souls, Bali is home to more than 14 of these hidden treasures, many of which are off the beaten track and unbeknownst to the tourist crowds (picture-perfect Instagram feeds here we come!).
 So to help you on your next wet adventure, we’ve put together a list of the best waterfalls in Bali for you to discover.
 Go on, jump right in!

 The Beginner: GitGit Waterfall, Singaraja

 To whet your appetite and introduce you to Bali’s waterfall game, GitGit in Singaraja is one of the easiest to find and reach by road.
 Because of its accessibility, GitGit has become one of Bali’s most famous tourist attractions, with refreshment stops and even a few arts and crafts shops for some retail therapy.
 The waterfall is about thirty-five metres high, surrounded by lush greenery, and if you’re really lucky, you might even spot wild monkeys hanging out in the trees and drinking from the falls.
 Oh, and for those who believe in old wives’ tales – local legend has it that couples who bathe together under the waterfall will separate soon after their visit… you have been warned!

 The Niagara Falls of Bali: Niagara Munduk, Buleleng